korok0/ybot/README.md

 ## Project Description
-ybot is a [Discord](https://discord.com/) bot that works with APIs to enhance small quality of life changes to the discord user experience
+My first project on GitHub.
+All help is welcomed! ybot is a [Discord](https://discord.com/) bot that works with APIs to enhance small quality of life changes to the discord user experience

 The APIs used: <br/>